DoTheEvo/selfhosted-apps-docker/proxmox/readme.md

 - Work in progress

-This proxmox guide is a rewrite of esxi guide, not finished so it will at some point talk about esxi, likely will stay unfinished
+This proxmox guide is a rewrite of esxi guide, not finished, barely started so it will soon talk about esxi, likely will stay unfinished

 # Purpose